 NANCY M. DAVIS has served as a board member and officer of several non-profit organizations here in Arizona.
 She was a board chair of the Community Foundation for Southern Arizona, is currently serving on the board, and is the current Chair of the Investment Committee.
 She is also a current board member of the Humanities Seminars Program at the University of Arizona and the Banner Health Foundation in Phoenix.
 She is a past General Chair of Angel Charity for Children (2006) and has served on the boards of the UMC Foundation, Opening Minds Through the Arts (OMA), and Project YES.
 She has been a Tucson resident since 1999.
 Her professional experience included 18 years with Fidelity Investments in Boston, and she has an MBA in Finance from Northeastern University.

-YAMEN FELLAH is a Financial Advisor with Edward Jones and is a graduate of the University of Arizona.
+YAMEN FELLAH is a Wealth Advisor at Raymond James.
+Previously in his career, Yamen was a financial advisor at Edward Jones and Merrill Lynch.
+He earned a bachelor’s degree from the University of Arizona and is a member of the investment committee for the Community Foundation of Southern Arizona.
 A Tucson native, he works to humanize investing.
 It starts with building a relationship of trust, understanding, and partnership.
 The aim is to empower clients to make informed decisions and have a sense of purpose with their wealth.
 Yamen uses an established process to build personalized strategies to help clients achieve their goals and invests his time in understanding what clients are working towards before they make any investment decisions.
 In his free time, Yamen enjoys exploring Tucson’s amazing bicycle paths, outdoor trails, and golf courses.

 MATT HAERTZEN has over 25 years of experience in the investment industry.
 He helps his clients learn more about investing, budgeting, and financial planning so they can achieve their financial, retirement, and life goals.
 As a Senior Investment Advisor for WT Wealth Management and Senior Lecturer of Finance for the Eller College of Management at the University of Arizona, Matt’s unique combination of investment experience and educational focus helps him serve his clients in a way that sets him apart from other advisors.
 Matt is also a CFA Charterholder and a Certified Financial Planner (CFP), which means he is held to extremely high professional and ethical standards and always puts his clients’ best interests first.
 Matt’s investing passion and career success both stem from extensive work experience in the investment community.
 After graduating from the University of Minnesota with an MBA, Matt began his career with Ameriprise Financial, where he managed a staff of analysts supporting the quantitative mutual fund product line.
 From there, he went on to work for the University of Minnesota Endowment, a $650 million fund where he was responsible for asset allocation and manager selection.
 Matt then joined a trust company in Washington, where he was responsible for managing $600 million in large capitalization stocks.
 He transitioned to manage a combined $1 billion in assets for the Idaho Endowment Fund, Judge’s Retirement System, and the Idaho State Insurance Fund in Boise, Idaho.
 Matt also consulted for Cogent Partners where he designed a global timber fund that traded publicly on the London AIM Exchange.
 Fulfilling his interest in helping others with investing, Matt began his investment advisor career as a founding partner of Four Peaks Wealth Management in Flagstaff, Arizona.